INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 ## Mode of Operation (Cipher Operation)
 *Useful resource:* https://www.youtube.com/watch?v=Rk0NIQfEXBA

-We know that block ciphers take a n-bits fixed length plaintext block — and a key — and output a n-bits fixed length ciphertext block.
+We know that block ciphers take a n-bits fixed length plaintext block—and a key—and output a n-bits fixed length ciphertext block.

 If the message is larger than n bits (most of the time it is, blocks are small), we have to split the message in multiple blocks, and **re-use the key** for each block.
 	*Dangerous...
 This makes our algorithm extremely predictive and vulnerable to cryptanalysis*